markstringer-dti/markstringer-dti.github.io/dti.md

 1. You're going to have to do it sooner or later.

-And sooner, is much better that later?
-Why because all of those problems that you encounter when you start to deliver small amounts of software, problems with the technology, problems with environments, regulatory problems.
+And sooner, is much better that later.
+Why?
+Because of all those problems that you encounter when you start to deliver small amounts of software, problems with the technology, problems with environments, regulatory problems.
 There is no way around all of those problems.
 If you start to deliver something early, then you can deal with these problems in bite size pieces.
 If you put off dealing with these problems until later, you'll be forced to try to deal with them all at once.

 2. Working software teaches you things about the problem that you're solving.